plannifico/Plannifico/README.md

     * Go into the folder "demo" and open the file "demo_command.html" from your preferred browser"
     * Click on the "start" link and wait until the following json response appears: "{"statusCode":"0","statusDescription":"Success: server started","content":null}"
     * Run other commands in order to explore Plannifico features
-    * See the  RESTful Web APIs documentation in order to run further commands
+    * See the <a href="https://github.com/plannifico/Plannifico/wiki/RESTful Web APIs">RESTful Web APIs</a> documentation in order to run further commands
     * enjoy!!!

 Documentation